insilmaril/vym/README-layout.md

 * Moving containers around
     - Todo
+        - ME::1650
-        - ME::1650  // FIXME-0 when adding to tmpParentContainer, reset the relative positions of mainbranches, so that they are *in* the tPC
+          // FIXME-0 when adding to tmpParentContainer, reset the relative positions of mainbranches, so that they are *in* the tPC or better: Set the layout to "Bounded" while in tPC

         - Position LineEdit to container instead of MapObj in MapEditor::editHeading
         - Fix z value of select box for selected containers